 A site map is a list of all the important pages on your website, and how they will be organized.
 Since you already have a signed agreement at this stage in the process, your agency team will already have an idea of what pages you need on the site.
 However, they will need to know how those pages are all to be organized in the site navigation.

 You might already have an idea of how to organize the pages.
 That’s great!
 If not, lean on your agency’s expertise and create a site map together.
-But thinking this through before the kickoff meeting will help you get the most out of your meeting time.
+Thinking this through before the kickoff meeting will help you get the most out of your meeting time.

 4